-The Public Safety Alert was developed as a communications resource to better communicate important information to the campus community and its neighbors.
-On occasion, a security or safety issue-on or off campus-may be of such importance that the Public Safety Department will issue a Public Safety Alert, advising the community of an incident.
-The Alert also provides safety tips, suggestions on how to handle situations and action steps to take if you witness a similar situation.
-Incidents reported to the Department of Public Safety, on and off campus, are published in the weekly student newspaper.
-The Public Safety Department web site provides current security and safety-related information to the Drexel community.
-The web site allows for instant access to policies and procedures, security tips, Public Safety Alerts, security e-mail, and information related to the Student Right to Know and Campus Security Act.
+Drexel University has implemented an emergency notification system called DrexelALERT.
+On occasion, a security or safety issue - on or off campus - may be of such importance that the Public Safety Department will issue a Public Safety Alert, advising the community of an incident.
+DrexelALERT allows Drexel's Department of Public Safety to send alerts in minutes through text messaging, phone. and e-mail.
+The Public Safety Department web site also provides current security and safety-related information to the Drexel community.